linux-application-whitelisting/fapolicyd-extras/file-surveys/README.md

 make
 ```

-Run the binary as root so it can subscribe to fanotify permission events and write its findings after it receives `SIGINT` (Ctrl+C) or `SIGTERM`.
+Run the binary as root so it can subscribe to fanotify permission events and collect file usage information.
+Let it run for a couple hours or a day.
+When it receives `SIGINT` (Ctrl+C) or `SIGTERM`, it will write to stdout the 100 most used file types.
+(You can use `tee` to copy it to a file if needed.)
 Example output from a desktop run:

 ```
 application/x-sharedlib	4233